 Search engines want to return the most relevant and most helpful results for their searchers.
-To figure out who is most relevant and most helpful, there are a number of ranking factors they are known to consider.
+To figure out who is most relevant and most helpful, there are a number of ranking factors they consider.

-SEO ranking factors are the signals search engines use to determine which pages are best.
-Ranking factors tell the search engines:
+SEO ranking factors are the signals that search engines look for to decide which pages are best.
+Ranking factors help search engines understand:

 - If the website has authority and trust (vs being new or spammy)